mbovo/mark2confluence/README.md

-# action-helm-tools
+# mark2confluence

-GitHub Action for converting markdown files to confluence pages
+GitHub Action for converting markdown files into Confluence pages

 This Action uses [mark](https://github.com/kovetskiy/mark) to accomplish this task